e2eSolutionArchitect/academy/bootcamp/project-grading-system.md

 - Project walkthough and solution demo conducted successfully

 ***Document Submission*** 40%

 - Documents are well drafted as per the instruction
 - Solution is clearly explained
 - Step by step approach is mentioned with screenshots and code snippet (whereever required)
 - Anyone should be able to understand and implement the solution by reading the document
-- Code submitted to e2eSA
+- Code submitted

 ***Solution Walkthrough***

+- Run the code and create the solution by automation during demo
+- Solution should be highly available, secure, fault tolerant